'Operation Kachhapa’; Conservation of the Olive Ridley Sea Turtle

 breeding populations” says Belinda Wright.

 WPSI launched Operation Kachhapa in September 1998 to try to stem the slaughter.
+Our

-Our objective is to reduce turtle mortality and safeguard the future of the species by concentrating on three main activities:
+objective is to reduce turtle mortality and try to safeguard the future

 - To improve patrolling of non-fishing zones and the protection of nesting sites.